Physician construction loans can help you build your dream home without saving for a 20% down payment.

 (Cost of Land + Cost to Build) * Maximum Loan to Value %

-• The Cost of the Land: Determining the cost of the land is fairly straightforward.
+- Cost of the Land: Determining the cost of the land is fairly straightforward.
 The cost of the land is the offer amount the seller is willing to accept.
-The cost of the land is not always the same as the list price.
-However, you’ll want to check to see if any additional costs will be incurred to remove existing structures, such as an old home or shed, before you can build.
+This cost isn’t always the same as the list price.
+You’ll want to check to see if any additional costs will be incurred to remove existing structures, such as an old home or a shed before you can build.

-• The Cost to Build: Lenders typically work with your builder to determine the cost to build.
+- Cost to Build: Lenders typically work with your builder to determine the cost to build.
 Most lenders encourage the builder to pad costs by using high-end estimates to build.
-This is done to protect you from higher-than-approved building costs, as your loan cannot be increased once approved.
-If the final cost to build is lower than expected, they will settle the difference at the closing.
+This is done to protect you from higher-than-approved building costs, since your loan can’t be increased once it’s approved.
+If the final cost to build is lower than expected, they’ll settle the difference at closing.

-• Maximum Loan-to-Value %: Depending on the total amount financed, your loan-to-value (LTV) percentage might be lowered.
-This means that you will be required to put in a larger down payment.
+- Maximum Loan-to-Value %: Depending on the total amount financed, your loan-to-value (LTV) percentage might be lowered.
+This means you’ll be required to put in a larger down payment.

 LTV Ratio